anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3 Reference Implementation Approach

-The approach taken for the RI has deliberately started by having separate automation stages for the infrastructure on which the RI will be installed, and the RI itself.
+The approach separates automation stages for the infrastructure on which the RI will be installed, and the RI.
 Meaning, initially, the RI is not looking to have a single installer that can both build out virtual or physical machines **and** build out the Kubernetes and other components.

 The primary reason for this was to ensure the loose coupling between the two layers, to drive the concept that RI2 is a standalone platform that can (in theory at least) be deployable to any infrastructure, whether that be some physical machines in a lab, or virtual machines in a private or public cloud environment, for example.
 To combine the deployment of machines and Kubernetes platform with a single installer would potentially limit the locations on which the RI can be installed.